Queen II: Legacy

 Other rock musicians have praised the album.
-Rob Halford of Judas Priest cites Queen II as one of his favourite albums, saying it is "nothing but good songs" and stating "Ogre Battle" as a particular favourite.
+Rob Halford of Judas Priest cited Queen II as one of his favourite albums, saying it is "nothing but good songs" and stating "Ogre Battle" as a particular favourite.
 In a 1989 Rolling Stone interview, Guns N' Roses lead singer Axl Rose said of the album, "With Queen, I have my favorite: Queen II.
 Whenever their newest record would come out and have all these other kinds of music on it, at first I'd only like this song or that song.
 But after a period of time listening to it, it would open my mind up to so many different styles.
 I really appreciate them for that.
 That's something I've always wanted to be able to achieve".
+Mötley Crüe bassist Nikki Sixx expressed his admiration for the album in the same publication, saying "Queen II will knock your dick in the dirt every time".
 Smashing Pumpkins lead singer Billy Corgan spoke to Melody Maker in August 1993 about "the records which changed his life," stating, "I worked at this record store where we had lots of old records, and I found Queen II, probably their least popular album.
 It's so over the top, so many vocal and guitar track overdubs – total Queen overload.
 I loved it.
 I loved the cool, weird, ambiguous songs about Freddie's sexuality and the way it shifts from heavy to beautiful ballads."